Temuan people: History

-The name Temuan comes from temu, which means a crossroads, meeting or rapprochement, a plateau where mountains meet.
-This may indicate that temuans are a synthetic group formed by the merger of several indigenous tribes with Sumatran and Javanese migrants.

 It is believed that the Proto-Malays arrived on the Malay Peninsula by sea in about 2,000 BC.
 By the 5th century AD, the Orang Asli were already suppliers of jungle products in international trade networks.

 The popular folk history of the Temuan people with many variations tells of two brothers who participated in the gathering of earthly tribes in "times of grace, when men understood the language of animals."
 On the way home, a storm broke and overturned their ship.
 Abang (older brother) managed to grab his blowgun before the ship sank in the stormy waves, and swam ashore.
 Adik (the younger brother) managed to save only the sacred scroll, but that was enough to take precedence over Abang.
 Abang remained hunter-gatherers and Adik, with newly acquired knowledge, could institutionalized religion and write new laws for people to live by.

 In the 11th century, the territory of the Malay Peninsula came under the rule of the Malay Kingdom of Srivijaya with its center in Palembang (South Sumatra).
 After the defeat of Srivijaya by the Javanese Majapahit in the 13th century, the latter took power over the peninsula.
 At the end of the 14th century, the Malays who came from Sumatra, established trading settlements on the coast.
 Among them was the Malacca Sultanate kingdom, which soon became the leading state in the region.
 After the capture of Malacca by the Portuguese Empire, the Malay rulers moved to Johor.
 A key moment in the history of the peninsula was the adoption of Islam by the Sultan of Malacca in the early 15th century.

 During the time of the emergence of the Malays, the Temuan community lived in the modern state of Negeri Sembilan and its neighbouring areas.
 The basis of their economic activity was the cultivation of irrigated rice.
 Local peasants used sophisticated field irrigation techniques.
 The land belonged to the local communities that was led by a batin, the village head.
 At same time, the Temuan people already had their own political structures or proto-state formations.
 The Malays refer to the natives as Jakuns, Biduanda, Mantras, Orang Bukit or Sakais.